TERMS & CONDITIONS

 2. Agreement of Terms

-Unless otherwise agreed in writing by a Director of Digital Ethos, these Terms shall apply to all Customers.
-No employees of Digital Ethos, other than its directors, have the authority to vary these Terms.
+Unless otherwise expressly agreed in writing by a Director of Digital Ethos (or someone appointed by the board), these Terms shall apply to all Customers.
+Unless expressly agreed in writing, No employees of Digital Ethos, other than its directors, have the authority to vary these Terms.

 3. Communications & Updates

 3.1.
-As we operate from different locations, we will communicate with you and update you on your project via BaseCamp, or some other project management and collaboration tool that we (in our sole discretion) will select.
+As we operate from different locations, we will communicate with you and update you on the progress of your project via BaseCamp, or some other alternative project management and collaboration tool that we (in our sole discretion) will select.
 We may also communicate with you from time-to-time by e-mail.
 We will not be obliged to communicate with you using any other method.
+We shall not be held liable for any losses you sustain as a result of any inability on your part to use the collaboration tool selected by Us.

 3.2.
-We reserve the right to change the mode of communication due to business reasons, in which case we will notify you.
+We reserve the right to change the mode of communication due to business reasons, in which case we will provide you with reasonable notice.

 3.3.
-We expect you to respond to requests for information that we make for feedback and information needed for your project, within seven (7) working days of a request, unless we agree otherwise together.
+We expect you to respond to all reasonable requests for information that are necessary for the effective progress needed for your project, within seven (7) working days of a request, unless expressly agreed by both parties before hand.

 3.4.
 In the event that (i). we do not hear from you or (ii). you do not respond in a satisfactory manner to our requests, as per clause 3.3 above, then the following will apply:

-3.4.1. if we are able to complete the work to a reasonably satisfactory standard without your further input, we will continue to undertake the work as per your original brief or instructions (which will include continuing to update you and seek your comments and feedback at the agreed intervals); or,
+3.4.1. if we are able to complete the work on your project to a reasonably satisfactory standard without your further input, we will continue to undertake the work as per your original brief or instructions (which will include attempting to update you on progress and seek your comments and feedback at the agreed intervals); or,

 3.4.2. if we consider that we are unable to complete the work to